jocamav/jocamav.github.io/en/_posts/2021-01-15-building-an-application-spring-boot.markdown

 # Introduction

+Spring Boot can help you a lot to create Spring based application in a very simple way with almost no configuration.
+According the official documentation of Spring Boot:

-Spring Boot makes it easy to create stand-alone, production-grade Spring-based Applications that you can run.
+>Spring Boot makes it easy to create stand-alone, production-grade Spring-based Applications that you can run.
 We take an opinionated view of the Spring platform and third-party libraries, so that you can get started with minimum fuss.
 Most Spring Boot applications need very little Spring configuration.

 # Technologies used

-* Spring Boot 2.2.2.RELEASE
+* Spring Boot 2.4.1
 * Maven 3

 # Maven Installation